iamgeoknight/OpenLayersDynamicMeasurement/README.md

 # OpenLayersDynamicMeasurement
-Create distance and area measurement tool in OpenLayers with displaying measurement label for each segment of Geometry
+Dynamic Measurement in OpenLayers with labels that follows changing geometry

 ![Dynamic Measurement](OpenLayersDynamicMeasurement.gif)